 Do Air Purifiers Work?

 YES, no question about it.
 An air purifier will capture airborne particles and smokes in a designated area.
 With fewer contaminants in the air, it will reduce asthma, sneezing, and other allergic reactions.
 Note the keyword is AIRBORNE as anything from dust, hair, to pet dander that falls to the ground will be Scot free.
-There are few types of air purifier in the market such as PCO cleaner, UVGI, and ionizer.
+There are few types of air purifiers in the market such as PCO cleaner, UVGI, and ionizer.
 Ignore all those and focus on HEPA air purifier instead.
 It is the most common type that captures airborne particles onto its filter.
 You probably read this a thousand times, a true HEPA filter can capture 99.97% of the irritants as small as 0.3 microns.

 So before we get to the juicy part, we need to make sure you are on the same page.
 You must BELIEVE in air purifier magic before anything else.

 Do I Need an Air Purifier?

-If you have extra cash to spare and wants clean air, why not?
+If you have extra cash to spare and want clean air, why not?
 Invest in a HEPA air purifier if you are staying in an industrial area with bad AQI.
-Consider if you are a smoker, pet owners or allergic to pretty much anything that floats.
+Consider if you are a smoker, pet owners, or allergic to pretty much anything that floats.
 It will remove allergens like pollen, mold, and germs from causing any harm to our body.
-Same goes with tobacco smoke, chemical fume, and odors.
+The same goes with tobacco smoke, chemical fume, and odors.
 If you are a smoker or someone in your group smoke, get it to suck in all the filthy chemicals stat.
 That being said, if you are not suffering from any allergies or not staying in a polluted area, I’ll say skip it (for now).